Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 • Create category.

-• Update category (only yours).
+• Update category (only their own).

-• Delete category (only yours).
+• Delete category (only their own).

-• Detail/list category.
+• Detail/List category.

 For posts in a reader role:

-• Detail/list post.
+• Detail/List post.

 You can get more information at: